kontent-ai/sample-app-vue/README.md

 If you want to change the source Kontent.ai project, follow these steps:

-1. In Kontent.ai, choose Project settings from the app menu.
+1. In Kontent.ai, choose Environment settings from the app menu.
-2. Under Production environment settings, choose API keys.
+2. Under the General settings, copy Environment ID.
-3. Copy your Project ID.
 4. Create and open a `.env.local` file in the sample application folder.
-5. On the first line, add your Project ID constant using the format `VITE_VUE_APP_PROJECT_ID=00000000-0000-0000-0000-000000000000`.
+5. On the first line, add your Environment ID constant using the format `VITE_VUE_APP_ENVIRONMENT_ID=00000000-0000-0000-0000-000000000000`.
 6. Save the file.

 Now, when you run the application, it will retrieve the content from your sample project.
 This setup has a higher priority than [setting your sample project via the Configuration page](#connecting-to-your-sample-project).